Photo Composition: Where Do You Want the Viewer to Look?

 Composition happens in three stages, and each offers different opportunities.

 Before you shoot: This is where the biggest decisions happen.
 Where you stand.
 What lens you choose.
 What you decide to include or exclude.
-What time of day you show up.
+Even the light you choose to shoot in shapes your composition.
 Most composition is determined before you press the shutter.

 While you shoot: Fine-tuning.
 Small movements, waiting for elements to align, adjusting your framing.
 This is where you execute the decisions you made in the planning stage.